Robocall and TDoS case studies

 We found that these calls were from several alleged calling numbers.
 They weren’t signed using STIR/SHAKEN, so some of the calling numbers may have been spoofed.

-Almost 300 of these calls had a poor reputation and were blocked by our Reputation Service.
+Almost 300 of these calls had a poor reputation and were blocked by our Phone Number Reputation Lookup.
 These were from known robocallers selling things like health insurance and, this being Texas, oil and gas investment opportunities.

 In retrospect, this isn’t surprising.
 October was reported to have been the highest month yet for robocalls.
 The count was boosted by a flurry of spam calls pitching health insurance in the lead up to open enrollment season.